Howie Hubler: $9 billion loss

-As the housing market began to collapse and defaults on subprime mortgages began to mount, disputes between Hubler's group and their counterparties began to emerge over the value of the bonds and CDOs that had been subject to credit default swaps.
+As the housing market began to collapse and defaults on subprime mortgages began to mount, disputes between Hubler's group and their counterparties began to emerge over the value of the bonds and CDOs that had been subject to CDSs.
 When notified by the counterparties that the CDOs' value had dropped to levels warranting a payout, Hubler disagreed, stating that the GPCG's models indicated that the CDOs were worth most of their expected value.
 Had he conceded the drop in value earlier, the GPCG's losses may have been limited to a relatively small fraction of their overall risk.
-However, because of his reluctance to follow the procedures outlined in the credit default swaps, GPCG and Morgan Stanley's position worsened over the subsequent months.
+However, because of his reluctance to follow the procedures outlined in the CDSs, GPCG and Morgan Stanley's position worsened over the subsequent months.
 By the time upper management intervened and removed Hubler, GPCG and Morgan Stanley were liable for nearly 100% of the expected losses.
-Hubler's group managed to sell $5 billion worth of the CDOs they had before the market collapsed, and realized another $2 billion in revenue from their original credit default swaps, putting the overall losses for his group at $9 billion—the fourth-largest single trading loss in Wall Street history.
+Hubler's group managed to sell $5 billion worth of the CDOs they had before the market collapsed, and realized another $2 billion in revenue from their original CDSs, putting the overall losses for his group at $9 billion—the fourth-largest single trading loss in Wall Street history.
 Morgan Stanley lost $58 billion in the 2008 financial crisis overall.